jaredly/geometricart/Roadmap.md

+# Hmmm what about visual debug statements?

+Like,
+actually in the implementation have console.log but it's visual.log and you give it SVG whatsits but it's behind a __dev__ or whatever so it'll be compiled out in non-debug? might have to do a fancy compiler pass to remove them? idk.

+hmmm actually even fancier is just trace everything? so, maybe it's like do a transform that also exports a `insetLineLineTraced` function?

+(but would that do tracing of inner functions? no it wouldn't really but maybe thats fine.)

+And then I can call that in my mdx dealio?

+yeah, but then
+we'd keep track of like the parse locations that we're tracing for and then when I render out the stuff, include parse locations in the generated html nodes.

+ok prism-react-renderer looks like the right call

+so, I want to do a ... babel transform ... as part of the esbuild, I think?

+# hmmm

 - [ ] ooh should I do "join shapes" now? could be fun.
 I think I can just do the clipping alg but only keep the outside shapes.

 CAN I REUSE the clip stuff for the inset stuff?